International Distribution Services Plc (IDS) Ordinary GBP0.01

 Our view

 The potential suitor clearly sees something in the underperforming Royal Mail business, where there have been early signs of improvement.
-But there's a lot to do, and the underlying business is under some pressure.
+However, growth over the first quarter was flattered by election-related letter volumes and easy comparable periods last year when strikes hurt volumes.
+The underlying business is still under some pressure.

 Parcel volumes are down from the booming demand seen over the pandemic, and letters have long been in a structural decline.
 As the UK's universal postal service, Royal Mail is obligated to deliver letters six days a week.
 But maintaining an infrastructure built for 20bn letters when you're now only delivering 7bn isn't a recipe for an efficient operation.
 IDS wants to be allowed to right-size infrastructure to reflect the modern-day reality, and conversations are underway with the regulator.
 But any reforms are likely to be a long time coming.